Cryptocurrency firm Coinbase acquires Xapo institutional custody service, a service best known for storing Bitcoins in a vault under a Swiss mountain.

 According to the announcement, the new acquisition puts Coinbase Custody’s AUC (assets under custody) at $7 billion.
 Xapo is one of the oldest Bitcoin custodial services in the world.
-Back in 2018, the company gained BitLicense from the New York Department of Financial Services (NYDFS), to operate a crypto exchange in the state.
+Back in 2018, the company gained BitLicense from the New York Department of Financial Services (NYDFS).
+It operated a crypto exchange in the state.

-According to a Fortune report, a majority of Xapo’s clients agreed to transfer their assets to the Coinbase Custody, which will put more than 514,000 Bitcoins in the exchange’s vault.
+According to a Fortune report, a majority of Xapo’s clients agreed to transfer their assets to the Coinbase Custody.
+It will put more than 514,000 Bitcoins in the exchange’s vault.
 There are still some major clients who hold combined assets worth $3.5 billion.
 If they also move their digital assets to the custodial of the San Francisco-headquartered exchange, it will hold over 860,000 Bitcoins.

-Coinbase also revealed that it has more than 120 clients for its custodial business who are spread across 14 countries.
-Despite the $55 million acquisition deal, Xapo will continue to retain a few of its businesses including its retail exchange and its Switzerland-based Bitcoin vault.
+Coinbase also revealed that it has more than 120 clients for its custodial business who spread across 14 countries.
+Despite the $55 million acquisition deal, Xapo will continue to retain a few of its businesses.
+It includes its retail exchange and its Switzerland-based Bitcoin vault.

-“Custody is a critical step toward the institutionalization of crypto economy.
-It’s likely to start off small—maybe a few billion under custody—but it will grow quickly to a point that it’s a meaningful piece of stable, recurring revenue for the company,” Brian Armstrong, chief executive of Coinbase, told Fortune.
+“Custody is a critical step toward the institutionalization of the crypto economy.
+It’s likely to start small.
+It maybe a few billion under custody.
+But it will grow quickly to the point that it’s a meaningful piece of stable, recurring revenue for the company.
+Brian Armstrong, chief executive of Coinbase, told Fortune.